My New Kentucky Home

 Barred Owls emerge to hunt after dark, right?

-I captured this image around 4:30pm while hiking in the Brushy Fork area of Berea KY.
 If the owl was searching for food, I sure couldn’t tell it.
-It seemed to be showing off for a handful of hikers who stopped to watch its antics.
+It seemed to be showing off for a handful of hikers who stopped to observe its antics.

 The majestic bird remained within range for more than twenty minutes, moving gracefully between trees and perching on limbs to pose for photos.